AdobeDocs/experience-manager-cloud-service.en/help/operations/real-user-monitoring.md

    Interaction to next paint (INP) and Time to first byte (TTFB) are collected.
 First contentful paint is not collected at this time.

-1. **How can I opt-out?**

-   Opt-out of RUM monitoring is discouraged as it limits the support Adobe can provide.
-Customers who want to opt-out of the RUM monitoring bundle can reach out to Adobe Support.